-For as long as I can remember, I dreamed of having a great career I was passionate about.
+For as long as I can remember, I dreamed of having a career I was passionate about.
 I envisioned myself in a sleek pencil skirt in a fancy office overlooking a big city.
-I imagined that every day I would go to work with a creative team of brilliant people that made big decisions that would change the world for the better.
+I imagined that I would go to work with a creative team of brilliant people that made big decisions that would change the world for the better.
 I worked hard in college and went on to graduate school to achieve those dreams.
 I bought into the hustle and I loved it.

 I worked hard doing work I loved and developing my professional skills for years.
 I felt completely engaged in the work, but not completely fulfilled.
 Life changed as I got married and settled down in a small town with my husband and our dog, Rosie.
 We bought a house with a yard that happened to have a playset that couldn’t be removed.
 As we explored ways to connect with our community and give back, we started to consider foster care.